Redacted comes out of stealth with $60M in funding and a new take on fighting cybercrime – TechCrunch

 The cybersecurity industry has no shortage of technology to fight against network intruders, app corrupters, email hackers and other cyber criminals.
-Today a startup called Redacted is coming out of stealth with a different approach to tackling that malicious activity: it applies threat intelligence, and then proactively goes after the hackers to recover data loss and disrupt their activities announcing some funding to build out its business.
+Today a startup called Redacted is coming out of stealth with a different approach to tackling that malicious activity: It applies threat intelligence, and then proactively goes after the hackers to recover data loss and disrupt their activities.
 And along with its public launch, Redacted is announcing $35 million in funding to expand its business.

 The Series B is being led by Ten Eleven Ventures, with participation from Valor Equity Partners and SVB Capital.
-(Ten Eleven is a VC specializing on cybersecurity that has backed a number of other startups.)
+(Ten Eleven is a VC specializing in cybersecurity that has backed a number of other startups.)
 It brings the total raised by Redacted — which it specifically styles “[redacted]”…with brackets — to $60 million, including a previous funding of $25 million.

-It’s always interesting when a startup comes out of nowhere with a substantial about of VC backing, but it’s almost always because that startup has some interesting pedigree, and that is the case here.
+It’s always interesting when a startup comes out of nowhere with a substantial round of VC backing, but it’s almost always because that startup has some interesting pedigree — and that is the case here.
 The company is led by Max Kelly, who was previously the chief security officer at Facebook and before that held roles at the National Security Agency and U.S. Cyber Command.
 His co-founder, John Hering, was the founder and CEO of cybersecurity firm Lookout.
-The startup is populated out with a bigger team that the startup likes to say has “more than 300 years of combined experience” in cyber defense with experience at Facebook, Amazon, NASA JPL, Symantec, Cisco, FBI, CIA, NSA, DIA, Army, Air Force, Navy, US Marine Corps, US Cyber Command, the UK’s GCHQ.
+The startup is populated with a bigger team that the startup likes to say has “more than 300 years of combined experience” in cyber defense, with experience at Facebook, Amazon, NASA JPL, Symantec, Cisco, FBI, CIA, NSA, DIA, Army, Air Force, Navy, U.S. Marine Corps, U.S. Cyber Command and the U.K.’s GCHQ.

-I’d actually heard about the company before — it works with another cyber startup I’ve covered called Cado, which provides cyber forensics tools to Redacted (among others) — but when I mentioned I’d heard of the company previously, they suggested it was because I’d covered Ocado and its move into the U.S. market, so while Redacted is not particularly forthcoming about its customers, I guess that this grocery giant might be one of them.
+I’d actually heard about the company before — it works with another cyber startup I’ve covered called Cado, which provides cyber forensics tools to Redacted (among others).
+Redacted is not particularly forthcoming about its customers.

 The core of what Redacted does comes out of direct experience that Kelly said he had while working at Facebook, where he both built in-house threat response tools but also worked with third-party vendors to secure the social networking giant’s systems, employees and users.

-“A big focus of the industry in last 10 years was preventing the breach,” Kelly said.
+“A big focus of the industry in the last 10 years was preventing the breach,” Kelly said.
 “But that was always a lie.
 There is nothing you can do to prevent a breach.
 The point is not to prevent the breach but the damage from it.
 Make sure people can’t get data out, and if they do, make sure you can get it back.”

 There was also the issue of the size of Facebook itself.